 - Combined with Diphtheria, Whooping Cough, Polio (Boostrix IPV, Adacel Polio)

 Read more in the Australian Immunisation Handbook.

-Primary series is given from 6-8 weeks of age: Three doses are administered at least 4 weeks apart, with boosters at 4 and 11-17 years of age.
+The primary childhood immunisation series is given from 6-8 weeks of age: three doses are administered at least 4 weeks apart, with boosters at 4 and 11-17 years of age.